dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 The PackageSources enclosed in the
 `<!--Begin: Package sources managed by Dependency Flow automation.
 Do not edit the sources below.-->` and `<!--End: Package sources managed by Dependency Flow automation.
-Do not edit the sources above.-->` comments are managed by automation, and will be added and removed by dependency update pull requests as they are needed.
+Do not edit the sources above.-->` comments are managed by Maestro++ Dependency update PRs, and will be added and removed by dependency update pull requests as they are needed.